MachineSchooling/TheSchoolingMachine/README.md

 # TheSchoolingMachine
 TheSchoolingMachine is an IRC bot created and maintained by Twitch user MachineSchooling to provide advanced features related to Magic: the Gathering to Twitch users.
-The project started in summer 2016, and new features are being actively introduced.
+The project started in summer 2016.
 TheSchoolingMachine is written in Python 2.7.

 # Commands: